Take Off Your Colours: Commercial performance and legacy

 The album peaked on the UK Albums Chart at number 25, and the deluxe edition re-entered the chart, peaking at number 61.
 While "If I Were In Your Shoes" and "Gossip" failed to chart, "Jealous Minds Think Alike" peaked at number 100 and "Save It For the Bedroom" peaked at number 146.
 While promoting the deluxe version of the album, "Finders Keepers" and "Kiss and Tell" reached number 33 and 42, respectively.
 In March 2012, the album was certified silver in the UK, and four months later, it was certified gold.
 Rock Sound ranked it at number 36 on their list of the year's best albums.
-Rock Sound writer Rob Sayce said the album's "unprecedented success helped open doors for other rising bands" in the UK, such as Deaf Havana and Young Guns.
+One of the magazine's writers, Rob Sayce, said the album's "unprecedented success helped open doors for other rising bands" in the UK, such as Deaf Havana and Young Guns.
+Valerie Magan of The Line of Best Fit wrote that the album pushed the band to the "helm of a new wave of pop-punk that transcended continents, and solidified the band into a household name for alt-rockers everywhere".

 Track listing

 All songs written and arranged by You Me at Six.